biohzrdmx/repeater-js/README.md

 - `slug` - Converts the value to a slug

 Additionally, you may specify a `target` property with the name of the field that will be modified, if no `target` is set it will change the content of the current field.

+Transforms will only be applied if the target's value is empty or if you set the `overwrite` flag to `true` (which by the way, defaults to `false`).

 #### Layout